eric810905/moodsensing/README.md

 3. cassandraTable.cql: create tables in cassandra cluster.
 Define the partition key.

 ## Design data model and key data structures
-two tables are stored in Cassandra.
-Choose NoSQL database because mood_fact table can potentially be very large.
+Three tables are stored in Cassandra.
+I choose NoSQL database because mood_fact table can potentially be very large.
 Cassandra can sort the records by time stamp, which is a advantage for proximity API.
 1. mood_fact
     user_id(PK)
     date